 - Merit, suttas that explain the three types of merit created through giving, being virtuous and cultivating the mind.

-- A Mediator’s Tools, suttas that explain the ten subjects for meditation.
-(Previously titled Recollections) Available as free PDF from dhammatalks.org
+- A Meditator’s Tools, suttas that explain the ten subjects for meditation.
+(Previously titled Recollections)

 - Mindful of the Body

 - Recognizing the Dhamma, suttas based on the practice advice the Blessed One gave to his step mother, Mahā Pajāpatī.